acend/openshift-4-ops-training-setup/README.md

-# OpenShift 4 Training Setup
+# OpenShift Operations Training Setup

-This Repo contains the setup instructions for the Openshift 4 Training
+This repository contains resources necessary for the Openshift Operations Training.